dokku/dokku/docs/deployment/zero-downtime-deploys.md

 Checks are run against the detected `web` process from your application's `Procfile`.
 For non-web processes, Dokku will fallback to the aforementioned process uptime check.

-To specify checks, add a `CHECKS` file to the root of your project directory.
+For deploys via the `git:from-image` and `git:load-image` commands, the `CHECKS` file is extracted from the configured `WORKDIR` property of the image.
+For all other deploys - git push, `git:from-archive`, `git:sync` - will have the `CHECKS` extracted directly from the source code.
+The filename in both cases is `CHECKS` and cannot be modified.
 The `CHECKS` file should be plain text and may contain:

 - check instructions
 - settings (NAME=VALUE)
 - comments (lines starting with #)
 - empty lines

-> For Dockerfile and Docker Image based deploys, the file *must* be in the `WORKDIR` directory of the built image. `/app` is used by default as the root container directory for buildpack-based deploys.

 ### Check instructions